computorg/computorg.github.io/_pages/about.md

 - New methods with original stats/ML developments, or numerical studies that illustrate theoretical results in stats/ML;
 - Case studies or surveys on stats/ML methods to address a specific (type of) question in data analysis, neutral comparison studies that provide insight into when, how, and why the compared methods perform well or less well;
-- Software papers to present implementations of stats/ML algorithms or to feature the use of a package/toolbox.
+- Software/tutorial papers to present implementations of stats/ML algorithms or to feature the use of a package/toolbox.

 <div class="info-block">